Okanogan, Washington

 Okanogan (/ˌoʊkəˈnɒɡən/ OH-kə-NOG-ən; derived from Syilx'tsn: "rendezvous" or "meeting place") is a city in Okanogan County, Washington, United States.
-The population was 2,552 at the 2010 census, within the Greater Omak Area.
-It is the seat of Okanogan County.
+The population was 2,379 at the 2020 census, down from 2,552 at the 2010 census, within the Greater Omak Area.
+It is the county seat of Okanogan County.

 It has a small commuter airfield, Okanogan Legion Airport – (S35) with one paved runway of 2533 ft in length.

 History

 Okanogan was officially incorporated on October 29, 1907.